wallymathieu/with/README.md

 With is a small library written in c# intended for alternative constructions in c# to do things that may look clumsy in regular code.

+Some of the functionality here looks to be obsolete with c# 7.

 ##Examples

 ### Working with immutable data